-2 Specifies CMS to be IPLed when the user ID is logged on.
-AUTOCR avoids a VM READ when the VM message is issued by CP.
+- Specifies CMS to be IPLed when the user ID is logged on.
+AUTOCR avoids a VM READ when the VM message is issued by CP. - Specifies the virtual machine type to be used.

+'''

 MACHINE ESA, MACHINE XA, or MACHINE XC

+'''